Improving Precision in Kinematic Weak Lensing with MIRoRS: Model-Independent Restoration of Reflection Symmetries: Results and Discussion

 \subsection{Idealized Mock Data}

-With the uncertainty in the photometric axes established, the model is then characterized on an idealized mock data set, described in Section \ref{subsubsec:Mock Data}.
-A set of fiducial values of $\gx = 0$, $\phi=0^\circ$, $i=40^\circ$, and $\delta_V = 10 \text{ km s}^{-1}$ were held constant across all runs, with the exception of the parameter being studied.
-A total of 50 realizations of the data are used for each parameter configuration.

-We compared three approaches to fitting the data: (1) a nonparametric model using only kinematic data, (2) a nonparametric model using both kinematic and photometric data, and (3) a simple parametric model using only kinematic data based on \cref{eq:atan}, henceforth referred to as kinematic, combined, and parametric respectively.
+We compared three approaches to fitting the data: (1) a nonparametric model using only kinematic data, (2) a nonparametric model using both kinematic and photometric data, and (3) a simple parametric model using only kinematic data based on \cref{eq:atan}, henceforth referred to as kinematic, combined, and parametric, respectively.
+To quantify the performance of each, we examine the distribution of $\Delta \gx \equiv \gx^\mathrm{fit} - \gx^\mathrm{true}$, which reduces to the distribution of $\gx^\mathrm{fit}$ for $\gx^\mathrm{true}=0$.
 The results are shown in \cref{fig:parameters}.

-While varying the value of $\gx$ from $-0.2$ to $0.2$, we find the kinematic approach generally outperforms the parametric model, with the addition of photometric data model improving over the kinematic only.
-The combined approach performs noticeably better at lower input shear.
+While varying the value of $\gx$ from $-0.2$ to $0.2$, we find the kinematic approach generally outperforms the parametric model, and the combined model improves on the kinematic only.
+At larger values of shear, there is a ${\sim}{3}\sigma$ underfitting bias in the combined model.
 This is a possible indication on the limits of the approximations used in deriving the theoretical difference between the kinematic and photometric position angles, particularly in the small angle approximation used in \cref{eq:ellipse_rot_red}.
+These systematic offsets could, in principle, be characterized with additional mock tests and used to define an empirical calibration relation for correcting the fitted shear values in future applications.

-The effects of inclination are most dramatic for the parametric model, with no ability to fit at the lowest inclination angle.
+The effects of inclination are most dramatic for the parametric model, with minimal ability to fit at the lowest inclination angle.
+The distribution of $\gx$ shows the parametric model running into the bounds on the parameter at $i=10^\circ$.
 The kinematic model performs better than the parametric at low inclination and improves with inclination up to $60^\circ$.
-The combined model performs well over a wide range of inclinations, with the smallest error at mid-inclinations from $40^\circ$ to $60^\circ$.
+The combined model performs well over a wide range of inclinations, with the smallest error at mid-inclinations from $40^\circ$--$60^\circ$.
 Increasing to the highest inclination tested, $80^\circ$, all models have greater uncertainty than at mid-inclinations.
 Both nonparametric approaches give similar results at higher inclination.